Ted Nugent: Donald Trump

 In February 2016, Ted Nugent praised Trump's 2016 Republican Presidential Primary opponent Ted Cruz, stating "My dream would be if Ted Cruz became president tonight.
 I really admire Ted Cruz, on many levels."
 Nugent later endorsed Donald Trump and during the last week of the U.S. presidential election campaign performed at a number of Trump rallies in Michigan, including Trump's final campaign rally in Grand Rapids.

-On April 19, 2017, Nugent in the company of Kid Rock and Sarah Palin, had a "long-planned" visit at the White House.
+On April 19, 2017, alongside Kid Rock and Sarah Palin, Nugent had a "long-planned" visit at the White House.
 According to Nugent, the visit lasted four hours and was like "a family reunion."
 Nugent described it as "a wonderful personal tour of every room" followed by photo sessions and dinner with Trump.

 Potential runs for office

 Referring to Michigan governor Jennifer Granholm (in office 2003–2011), during performances he would frequently interject "Jennifer Granholm, kiss my ass" into his songs and shoot an arrow at her likeness.
 In a 2007 interview, in discussing running for governor of Michigan, he stated that Granholm "is not doing an ugly job, but as the perfect woman, she is scrotumless".

 Although Nugent has never run for government office, in the 2000s, he publicly speculated about doing so on several occasions.
 In May 2005, he announced he was "getting real close to deciding to run" for governor of Michigan in 2006; while in 2007, he talked about running for that office in 2010.
 During the latter period, he stated, "Michigan was once a great state.
 Michigan was a state that rewarded the entrepreneur and the most productive, work-ethic families of the state.
 Now the pimps and the whores and the welfare brats are basically the state's babies."
 Earlier, Nugent had been rumored to be under consideration by the Illinois Republican Party as its candidate in that state's 2004 Senate race, given his roots in Illinois.

 In July 2008, Nugent declared "I was serious when I threatened to run for office in the past if I cannot find a candidate who respects the U.S. Constitution and our sacred Bill of Rights."
 When asked by Imagineer magazine in a 2010 interview about what he would do if elected to political office, he responded: "Slash the living hell out of the waste and corruption and the outrageous army of do-nothing bureaucrats.
 I would fire every government worker whose job I would deem to be redundant and wasteful.
 No able-bodied human being would ever get a handout again."

 In a July 2013 interview with The Washington Post, Nugent expressed interest in possibly running for President of the United States as a Republican in the 2016 election.
 He never sought the office.